Operário Ferroviário Esporte Clube

-Operário Ferroviário Esporte Clube, more commonly referred to as Operário Ferroviário, Operário de Ponta Grossa or simply Operário-PR, is a Brazilian professional association football club in Ponta Grossa, Paraná which currently plays in Série C, the third tier of Brazilian football, as well as in the Campeonato Paranaense, the top division of the Paraná state football league.
+Operário Ferroviário Esporte Clube, more commonly referred to as Operário Ferroviário, Operário de Ponta Grossa or simply Operário-PR, is a Brazilian professional association football club in Ponta Grossa, Paraná which currently plays in Série B, the second tier of Brazilian football, as well as in the Campeonato Paranaense, the top division of the Paraná state football league.

 They competed in Série A once.

 History

 The team was founded on 1 May 1912, thus being the second oldest club in the state of Paraná.
 The club won the Southern Zone Campeonato Paranaense Second Level in 1969.
-Operário competed in the Série A in 1979 and in the Série B in 1980, 1989, 1990, 1991 and 2019.
+Operário competed in the Série A in 1979 and in the Série B in 1980, 1989, 1990, 1991, 2019, 2020, 2021, 2022, 2024 and 2025.

 Stadium

 They play their home games at the Germano Krüger stadium.
 The stadium has a maximum capacity of 10.632 people.